Superalvin1123/wcs-php-sdk/Readme.md

 ## Function Explanation
 ### Normal Upload
-Noraml upload takes the sheet form upload method to directly upload files to cloud storage.
+Objects will be uploaded to cloud storage by sheet form when using Normal upload.
 It is recommended to use this method when the file is less than 20M.
-- If the ==callbackBody== parameter is specified, WCS makes an HTTP request to the server address specified by the ==callbackUrl==.
+- Cloud storage will send an callback HTTP request to business server specified by parameter `callbackUrl` and then send back the response received from business server to client if `callbackBody`  is not empty.
+Or an empty sting will be send back to client if `callbackBody`  is empty.
-The server completes processing according to this content, and customizes the response content in the HTTP response.
-After receiving the response, WCS will send the feedback data to the client.
-If the ==callbackBody== parameter is not specified, WCS returns an empty string to the client.
+- Cloud storage will go to the address specified by `returnUrl` with parameters specified by `returnBody` after upload, if `returnUrl` and `returnBody` are not empty.
-- If you want setup a pre-processing in a successful upload, it is specified with ==persistentOps== parameter. ==persistentNotifyUrl== specifies the method to handle the successful upload, and if you specify ==returnBody== and ==returnUrl==, WCS will go to the address specified by ==returnUrl== and pass the parameters specified by ==returnBody== after the successful upload.
+- If you want setup a pre-processing after upload, it is specified with parameter `persistentOps`.
+And `persistentNotifyUrl` specifies the method to handle the successful upload.
 #### Example
 ```
 //bucketName